Uploading...

 Urdu Language History

 The Urdu language is spoken in many countries, with an estimated 70 million native Urdu language speakers globally.
 It is best known as the national Pakistan language.
 However, the Urdu language is also officially recognised in India and used by Pakistani communities across the globe.
 Additionally, more than 160 million people learning Urdu as a second language can understand Urdu words.
 When counting these second-language speakers, there are 230 million Urdu language speakers worldwide.
 This puts Urdu as the tenth most spoken language globally by population.
 In fact, almost 3% of the world’s population speaks the Urdu language!
 But how has the national Pakistan language become one of the top ten living languages?
 And how is it that more people are learning Urdu than there are native speakers?
 To answer these questions, we must return to the origins of the Urdu language.
 Urdu belongs to a branch of the Indo-European language family called Indo-Aryan languages.
 All languages in this family are derived from Sanskrit, the oldest language in the world.
 Sanskrit gradually evolved into Middle Indo-Aryan languages before developing into the modern languages used today.
 The Urdu language follows this trend, and we must travel to 12th-century Delhi to find its beginnings.
 This article takes you there, back to the conception of the first Urdu words.
 You’ll then learn how Urdu became the Pakistan language, the alphabet used for writing Urdu words, and its differences from the closely related Hindi language.
-Anyone interested in learning Urdu history is in for a treat!
+Anyone interested in learning Urdu language history is in for a treat!

 Origins & Roots of the Urdu Language